uconn-origins/wedgeford/highenergy_RT/index.md

 Also has the advantage of not having to have IDL to make this work...

-See Appendix in this [DIANA paper](https://www.aanda.org/articles/aa/pdf/2016/02/aa26538-15.pdf) for fUV and X-ray continuum models.
+See Appendix in this [DIANA paper](https://www.aanda.org/articles/aa/pdf/2016/02/aa26538-15.pdf) for some simple fUV and X-ray continuum models.

+Then can use the same output writer in the compilation scripts to generate the ```.dat``` files for the chemistry.

 ## Cosmic ray flux
-Attenuation in a column down the midplane.
+Attenuation in a column down the midplane based on model fits from Cleeves et al 2013.

 ## Interstellar Radiation Field (ISRF)
 Radmc-3D can take an ISRF to add to the dust temperature computation.
 Since the chemistry takes it as well, it makes sense to be consistent with the dust temperature calculations and use the same one for each.